Georg Neuhauser: Death & Legacy

-War of Ages and Another Guest Appearances
+War of Ages

 Georg and the band headed back to the studio for another album, War of Ages, in 2012.
 This time, Serenity added a second vocalist to the band in Clémentine Delauney.
 Clémentine added a dynamic and melodic female counterpart to Georg, broadening Serenity’s sound even more.
 Announcement for the official release of the new album came via the band's website, stating, "While staying true to all ‘’Serenity’’ trademarks such as symphonic orchestras, heavy rhythms, amazing melodic vocals & bombastic choirs we also brought in some new elements in form of various new sounds in the ‘’Serenity’’ universe and a constant implementation of female vocals supporting outstanding singer Georg Neuhauser."

 War of Ages was released on 22 March 2013 in Europe and in April across North America and Asia, via Napalm Records.
 The album contains 10 songs with 2 additional songs on the Limited Edition Version.
 The album also continues the historical concept with songs about Beethoven, Napoleon, among others.

 A music video was shot for the lead off single "Wings of Madness" and released on 28 March 2013.
 The music video shows Clémentine in the role of Elizabeth Bathory, as portrayed in the legend, and lead vocalist Georg Neuhauser as her husband, who is off at war.
 "Wings of Madness" is War of Ages only single up to this point.

 Georg and Serenity began their The War of Ages Over Europe tour across the nations of Europe with various acts, including Visions of Atlantis, Souldrinker, Beyond the Bridge, Midriff.
 The band later announced that they would be joining Within Temptation on a small tour in March, stating "Serenity is going to support Within Temptation in Bratislava on March 12th and in Vienna (Gasometer) on March 15th!"
 Other tour stops will be Mons, Budapest, and the Masters of Rock in the Czech Republic.

+Other projects and guest appearances

 Georg once again used his talents and appeared as a guest vocalist on Delain's 2014 album "The Human Contradiction", which was released on 5 April 2014 in Europe, and on 8 April 2014 in North America, as well as Edgedown's debut album "Statues Fall."
 Edgedown's album debuted in April 2014.

+In 2018, Neuhauser formed a new band Warkings with members of Souldrinker and Watch Me Bleed, all of whom use stage names such as "The Tribune" (Neuhauser), "The Crusader" (guitarist Markus Pohl), "The Viking" (bassist Christian Rodens), and "The Spartan" (drummer Steffen Theurer).
+The band has since released five albums, the last two of which also include vocalist Secil Sen (Morgana le Fay).

 Personal life

-Besides his musical carrier Neuhauser is working as a Historian for Medieval und Early Modern Times at the University of Innsbruck.
+Besides his musical career Neuhauser is working as a Historian for Medieval and Early Modern Times at the University of Innsbruck.
 His official academic title is "Mag.phil.
 Mag.rer.nat.
 Dr. phil."
 His research interests include economic history, war history as well as mining history.